SRombauts/UEGitPlugin/README.md

 - configure user name & email ('git config user.name' & git config user.email')

 #### Known issues:
+- the Editor does not show deleted files (only when deleted externaly?)
+- the Editor does not show missing files
 - issue #22: A Move/Rename leaves a redirector file behind
 - issue #11: Add the "Resolve" operation introduced in Editor 4.3
 - improve the 'Init' window text, hide it if connection is already done, auto connect